Pumpkin Risotto (Instant Pot Method)

 Make Ahead

-• Risotto is best served fresh, but if it needs to hang around for awhile, you can leave it on warm for a bit in the Instant Pot and stir in extra broth before serving to loosen it up if you need.
+• Creamy pumpkin risotto is best served fresh, but if it needs to hang around for a while, you can leave it on warm in the Instant Pot and stir in extra broth before serving to loosen it up if you need.
 (It always thickens on standing.)

-• If you have leftovers, store them in a sealed container in the fridge for up to 3 days.
+• If you have leftover risotto, store it in a sealed container in the fridge for up to 3 days.
+Reheat it gently over medium heat on the stove top or in the microwave, stirring part way through and adding extra broth or water if needed.
 Don’t freeze.

-pumpkin risotto in a bowl beside a pumpkin
+pumpkin risotto in bowl with pumpkin behind it.

 Rate this recipe here

-This rich, creamy, flavor-packed Instant Pot Pumpkin Risotto recipe is pure comfort food that tastes amazing.
+This rich, creamy, flavor-packed Pumpkin Risotto recipe in the instant pot is pure comfort food.
 It's a knockout vegetarian dinner for Fall or Winter.
 Substitute butternut squash if you can't find pumpkin.

 Prep Time13 minutes